dafuloth/m1-project/README.md

 ## Features

+> **Note** : If the user disables JavaScript in their browser (perhaps via an ad-blocker) then certain website functionality will stop working, specifically: nav toggler, carousel, modal, and contact form loader.
+However, since JavaScript is such a fundamental part of the web and normally enabled by default, it is reasonable to assume that it will be available.

 ### Navigation bar

 The header contains a responsive navigation bar for the website which has been implemented via the Bootstrap `navbar` component, styled according to our design.